t-mullen/hyperhost/README.md

 ##Great for demos and hackathons!

 **Upcoming Features:**
 - Distributed hosting - Allow clients to opt-in to helping you host the site via a mesh network.
-(Still deciding on a topology)
-- More supported upload formats.
-(ZIP, individual files, non-webkit folders, ...)
+- More ways to upload your site.
 - Full documentation and better examples.
 - More custom modules (WebSockets, MySQL, templating views)